zg3190421123/PSP4LNC/README.md

-# A Novel Progressive Learning Approach with Prompts for Long-Tail Node Classification
+# PLAP: An Effective Progressive Learning Approach with Prompts for Long-Tail Node Classification
-The official source code for 《A Novel Progressive Learning Approach with Prompts for Long-Tail Node Classification》 paper.
+The official source code for 《PLAP: An Effective Progressive Learning Approach with Prompts for Long-Tail Node Classification》 paper.
 ## Requirements

 - **python version:** 3.9.21